-Colourful waterside townhouses, boats on the canals, Michelin-starred restaurants and miniature mermaids – Copenhagen is famous for a lot of things, but being a budget destination is not one of them.
-Scandinavia has some of the world’s highest prices, but Denmark’s are actually not quite as scary as those you find in Norway or Sweden.
-This pretty, laid-back city is worth the splurge – and it is possible to get a taste of Copenhagen’s high quality of life and designer style without spending big.
-Here are my top tips for making the most of your trip to Copenhagen while keeping to a budget (NB.
-100 DKK = approx £10/€14/US$15).
+Colourful waterside townhouses, boats on the canals, Michelin-starred restaurants and little mermaids – Copenhagen is famous for a lot of things, but being a budget destination is not one of them.
+Scandinavia has some of the world’s highest prices, but Denmark’s not as pricey as Norway or Sweden.
+This pretty, laid-back city is worth the splurge – and it’s possible to get a taste of Copenhagen’s high quality of life and designer style without spending big.
+Here are my top tips for making the most of Copenhagen on a budget (NB.
+100 DKK = £11/€13/US$15).

-Museums and galleries
+Money-saving museums and galleries

-If you’re planning on visiting a lot of museums and attractions, it might be worth investing in a Copenhagen Card.
-It covers 74 different places, including the Tivoli Gardens, Rundetårn, Rosenberg Castle, Zoo, Blue Planet aquarium, Carlsberg brewery and Christiansborg Palace, as well as a canal tour.
+Or there’s the Copenhagen Card which covers 86 attractions, including the Tivoli Gardens, Rundetårn, Rosenborg Castle, Zoo, Blue Planet aquarium, Carlsberg brewery and Christiansborg Palace, as well as a canal tour.
 You also get free transport by train, bus, habour bus and Metro, including to and from the airport.
-There are a few different versions – €48 for 24 hours, €67 for 48 hours, €79 for 72 hours or €107 for 120-hours – and you can bring along two children under 10 for free.
-You can buy the cards online, at the airport or visitor’s centre.
+The cards cost €54 for 24 hours, €80 for 48 hours, €99 for 72 hours or €133 for 120 hours – and you can bring along two children under 10 for free.
+You can buy the cards online, at the airport or the Copenhagen visitor’s centre.

 Top city views

 On a clear day, you can see all the way to Sweden from Copenhagen’s highest viewpoints.
-The tallest of them all is the Tårnet tower at the Christiansborg Palace – it has a whole 40 cm of extra height over the tower at City Hall, which is the second tallest.
-The Tårnet is free to visit and is open every day except Mondays.
+The tallest of them is the Tårnet tower at the Christiansborg Palace – it has a 40cm over the tower at City Hall, which is the second tallest.
+It’s is free to visit and is open every day except Mondays.

 So those are my tips for seeing Copenhagen on a budget – do you know of any more Copenhagen bargains or have any money-saving tips?